CalebRotello/caleb.rotello.dev/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 #bio: My research interests include distributed robotics, mobile computing and programmable matter.
-bio: My research interests include quantum computing and discrete mathematics.
+bio: My research interests include quantum information and computer science.

 # Interests to show in About widget
 interests: